 - After you arrive: You will need a permanent address to list on the application, which can be a hostel address, a friend’s place or rental accommodation.
 You’ll also need proof that you live there.

 - Getting a joint account with a UK resident: If you want to open a bank account with a spouse or housemates, you’ll need to have a valid visa as your proof of residency.
 You can open a joint account with a UK resident while you’re overseas through international banking; however, not all banks offer this option.

 - Through offshore services: Your bank may be able to set up an account for you.
 These accounts are generally reserved for high-income earners, though it never hurts to ask.

 Planning to work

-Leaving the UK and arriving in Australia
+Leaving the UK and arriving back in Australia

-The UK financial year starts on 6 April and ends on 5 April, so this will be the period covered on the P85 form.
-Finally, you can apply for a tax refund if you think you’ve overpaid.
-Speak to a qualified financial expert (e.g. an accountant) if you are unsure of how to proceed.
+You can apply for a tax refund or tax relief if you think you’ve overpaid or you’re only planning to work in the UK for a short period of time.
+Speak to a qualified financial expert (e.g. an accountant) if you’re unsure of how to proceed.

 You will also likely have to report your overseas earnings with the Australian Tax Office (ATO) when you return.

 When you arrive home, something to remember is re-enrolling to vote.
 While you don’t have to while working in the UK, voting in Australia is compulsory and not doing so can lead to a fine.
 Note that you can only enrol to vote if you have lived at your address for at least one month, according to the AEC.

 If I leave the UK before my visa expires, do I need a second working holiday visa?